stellalo/random_forest_kegg/README.md

 <br/>

-- We then pass the 100 non-repeated seed values to the function set.seed() and run the RF algorithm after downsampling the dataset.
+- We then pass the 100 non-repeated seed values to the function set.seed() and run the RF algorithm after down sampling the dataset.
 Note that here, we are using the tuneRF function which searches for the optimal mtry value and setting doBest = TRUE to run the RF with the optimal mtry found.

 <br/>